digitalyoshixi/zettelkasten/content/Philosophy/Zombie.md

   - philosophy
 ---
 A being that:
-- Behaves phisologically and functionally as an ordinary human
+- Behaves physiologically and functionally as an ordinary human
 - Has no [[Consciousness|Conscious]] experiences
+# Implications
+If philosophical zombies are possible, then [[Physicalism]] is false